There are three ways to obtain prescription drugs under the plan:

 - Legend drugs;

-- Injectable insulin and a limited coverage for diabetic supplies;
+- Injectable insulin and limited coverage for diabetic supplies, including but not limited to disposable insulin pumps;

 - Other state-controlled drugs prescribed by a doctor and dispensed by a pharmacy for treatment of a non-occupational illness or injury;

-- Anti-obesity drugs (which must be prior authorized by having the prescribing provider contact CVS Caremark at 1-800-626-3046).
+- Anti-obesity drugs (which must be prior authorized by having the prescribing provider contact CVS Caremark at 1-800-626-3046); and

 What’s Not Covered